 Current times for the journey into Manchester Victoria from East Lancashire are:

-The Todmorden Curve route has a lot to offer in the way of attractions and things to do – download the ‘Explore East Lancashire by Train‘ leaflet by clicking the link or visit the individual station pages using the navigation button on the right of this page.
+The Todmorden Curve route has a lot to offer in the way of attractions and things to do – click the links to download the ‘Explore East Lancashire by Train‘ leaflet or a booklet called ‘Discover Amazing Women by Rail‘ or visit the individual station pages using the navigation button on the right of this page.